 True story: I never say “no” to a side of sweet potatoes.
-And these crispy, buttery skillet sweet potatoes are one of my favorite ways to eat them!
+And these crispy, buttery cast iron skillet sweet potatoes are one of my favorite ways to eat them!
 Really all you need are of course sweet potatoes… plus oil and salt and a little bit of butter.
 The best part is that you can make this sautéed sweet potato recipe on the stove in under 30 minutes – making them THE perfect sweet & savory side dish to serve at dinner, in a breakfast hash, nourishing bowl or salad!

-About this Crispy Skillet Sweet Potatoes Recipe
+About this Crispy Skillet Sweet Potatoes

+While I love my slow cooker, on our extra hectic weeks I find myself turning to quick + easy high-protein dinner ideas when I need a meal on the table fast.
 We’re talkin’ the kind that I can throw together in under 30 minutes, with minimal prep steps and short & easy-to-find ingredient lists (bonus points if there’s lots of pantry staples too).
+And this simple cast iron sweet potato skillet is one of those tried & true fallback recipes that everyone in our house loves!

-The best part (besides, hello, the deliciously crispy sweet potatoes!) is that they go with almost any protein, greens, cooked grains, veggies, sauce or dressing – so it’s a great recipe to lean on when you need to use up any leftovers in your fridge.
+It’s honestly one of the best ways to cook sweet potatoes, and my favorite part (besides, hello, the deliciously crispy sweet potatoes!) is that they go with almost any protein, greens, cooked grains, veggies, sauce or dressing – so it’s a great recipe to lean on when you need to use up any leftovers in your fridge.
+All you have to do is throw the sweet potato in a skillet with just a little oil and salt.
+Easy, breezy!
+The ingredients and method may seem very basic, but trust me – the flavor & texture you get out of cooking sweet potatoes this way is anything but simple!

-PS – You’ll see the on the instructions below that I like serving mine with a little bit of butter melted in too.
+You’ll see the on the instructions below that I like serving mine with a little bit of butter melted in too.
 But if you don’t like or don’t have butter, feel free to omit it – they’ll still taste fantastic without it!

-raw sweet potatoes in a black pan on a white background
+Raw sweet potatoes in a black pan on a white background.

 Sautéed Sweet Potato: Process & Tips

 The beauty of cooking with great, real, whole food ingredients is that you don’t really need that many things to make them shine.
+It always amazes me how much flavor you can get out of produce just by cooking it with a little oil and salt.
+Once you’ve peeled and chopped your sweet potatoes, you add them to a hot pan with oil and salt.

-The trick with sweet potatoes is not to walk away during the sauteing stage – give them a stir every few minutes or so just to make sure they’re done the way you like them and don’t burn.
+The trick with sweet potatoes is not to walk away during the sautéing stage – give them a stir every few minutes or so just to make sure they’re done the way you like them and don’t burn.
+If you notice them browning too quickly, you can always turn the heat down to medium and continue cooking them that way.
+Likewise, if you feel like they’re looking a little dry just add a bit more oil.
+In just 15-20 minutes they’ll be cooked through and ready to eat any way you like!

 close up of a breakfast hash in a black cast iron pan